-- Assumptions - Security Objectives for the TOE - Security Functional Requirements for the TOE - 52 Do not affect the conformance claim of this Security Target.
-The Rationale for the additions is given in section 6 and section 7 of the full Security Target. - 53 For each addition the appropriate section clearly shows the addition, that is, section 3, Section 4 and section 6. - 54 Although the PP recommends a EAL4 certification level with augmentations, the TOE claims an EAL5 plus certification level.
-This ST maintains the conformance to BSI-PP-0035, the rationale for this is given in section 6.2.1. - All the Protection Profile requirements have been shown to be satisfied.
+- 53 The differences between this Security Target and the BSI-PP-0035, that is the addition of: - Organisational Security Policy - Assumptions - Security Objectives for the TOE - Security Functional Requirements for the TOE - 54 Do not affect the conformance claim of this Security Target.
+The Rationale for the additions is given in section 6 and section 7 of this ST. - 55 For each addition, the appropriate section clearly shows the addition, that is, section 3, Section 4 and section 6. - 56 Although the PP recommends an EAL4 certification level with augmentations, the TOE claims an EAL5 plus certification level.
+This ST maintains the conformance to BSI-PP-0035, the rationale for this is given in section 6. - 57 All the Protection Profile requirements have been shown to be satisfied within this Security Target.